 Any entries made in these fields will display centered in the Authentication Request Form, using the Arial font type.

-TIP: Click Restore Default to revert to the default text in this window.
+TIP: Click Restore Default and then Apply to revert to the default text in this window.

 Preview sample Authentication Request Form